jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/cuspidal_data.rst

     real root system: A1
     complex factor: empty

-So, we can extract the character of the Cartan by finding the Cuspidal data for the representation with parameter ``t``.
+So, we can extract the character of the Cartan subgroup by finding the Cuspidal data for the representation with parameter ``t``.

 The standard representation containing the trivial is induced from a